“In Search of Normal”

 By Deborah Berg Stambaugh

-What I remember about the treatments were the Sister Kenny Treatment (being wrapped in hot wet wool), the whirlpool treatments and stretching exercises.
-Mom told me she felt so sorry for me because the wool and the whirlpool were so hot (even today if I smell wet wool it takes me back to that time).
-Eventually I was sent to Easton Convalescent Home for Children in Morgantown.
+What I remember about the care at the hospital were the Sister Kenny Treatments (being wrapped in hot wet wool), the whirlpool treatments and stretching exercises.
+Mom told me she felt so sorry for me because the wool and the whirlpool were so hot.
+Lots of children cried.
+Even today if I smell wet wool it takes me back to those painful memories.
+Two weeks later, I was sent to Easton Convalescent Home for Children in Morgantown.

-Sometimes Mom and Dad’s friends would come on Sunday afternoon to visit.
+Once I was out of quarantine, sometimes Mom and Dad’s friends would come on Sunday afternoon to visit as well.
 They would bring gifts.
 I remember some of them fondly.
 One was a Betsy McCall doll.
 She came complete with homemade clothing (I still have her and her clothes).
-I received a record player with records, which I got into trouble with.
+I received a record player with records, which I had fun getting into trouble with.
 Using my feet, I would push my bed, over to the stand where my record player was and turn on the music in the middle of the night.
-The nurses were not happy because I had woken the whole floor, so they tied my bed to the wall.
-Another thing I would do was jump up and down in my crib style bed with bars.
-For my safety a net was put over my bed at night.
+The nurses were not happy because I had woken up the whole floor, so they tied my bed to the wall.
+Another thing I would do was jump up and down in my crib style bed.
+For my safety, the nurses put a net over my bed at night.
 With my bed tied to the wall, a net over the top and those bars on the sides, my night fun ended.

 At some point in this journey I was casted totally around my upper body, with my right arm at shoulder height on a bar that came out in front of me.
 I remember a round hole in the cast.
-I also remembered how it itched under there.
+I also remembered how it itched under the cast.
 My mother remembered that I only had one casting.
 Then an outer brace was added, a brace that kept my arm at shoulder level.
-I was sent home with the brace.
+On February 14th, I was sent home with that brace.

-I came home to Petersburg on February 14th, my Mother was expecting my sister and could not travel to Morgantown any longer.
-These were difficult times for my parents.
-My Dad had been in and out of work, they were traveling to and from Morgantown and had a daughter who had been hospitalized for months.
+These were difficult times for my parents, and having me home was a relief.
+My mother was expecting my sister and could not travel to Morgantown any longer.
+My Dad had been in and out of work, while he had a daughter who had been hospitalized 100 miles from home for months.
 How would they pay the bill?
 A dear friend of theirs wrote a letter to March of Dimes and the entire bill was paid.
+(The March of Dimes was founded by polio survivor, President Franklin D. Roosevelt and his close friend and financial adviser, Basil O’Connor.

 When I was in 4th grade my father was offered a job at The Hanover Shoe Company in Hanover, Pa.
 Dad and two of his former coworkers went to Hanover.
 They would travel to Hanover during the week and came home, back to West Virginia, for the weekends.
 Eventually all three families moved to Pa, and I had to start a new school.